saeedmoazami/OpenAI-gym-baselines-quick-start-guide-for-reinforcement-learning-RL-algorithm-development/README.md

 </li>
 </ul>

-<p>Up to this point you have everything you need to do simple projects in reinforcement learning, but, if you need to go deeper you can follow the following steps:</p>
+<p>Up to this point, you have everything you need to do simple projects in reinforcement learning, but, if you need to go deeper, you can follow the following steps:</p>

 <ul style="list-style-type: circle;">
 <li>